-Canada offers many ways to facilitate the reunification of families, allowing them to live together in Canada, if one member is a Canadian citizen or permanent resident check out how to Sponsor your family to Canada.
+Canada offers many ways to facilitate the reunification of families, allowing them to live together, if you are Canadian citizen or permanent resident check out how to Sponsor your family to Canada.

 Sponsor your family to Canada.
-What you need to know about sponsorships in Canada
+What you need to know

 Canada offers many ways to facilitate the reunification of families, allowing them to live together in Canada, if one member is a Canadian citizen or permanent resident.
 For this reason, the government has implemented several options where married, common-law, or conjugal partners can live together in Canada.